Talent Management and Managerial Staff

 Selecting Managerial Staff

 In addition to the information gleaned from talent management, whenever possible and suitable, we use various diagnostic techniques to determine the capabilities an employee already possesses and to identify those which can be developed to enable that individual to assume a leadership role.
-These techniques determine the strengths and potential of the employee, who then receives individualized assistance.
+These techniques determine the strengths and potential of the employee and provide individualized assistance.
 For example, standard-payscale employees who are recommended for or apply for a position as shift leader or certified industrial foreperson can attend a Potential Analysis Workshop.
-Above-standard-payscale employees with an outstanding track record are invited to take part in a Management Development Center.
-In 2014, this was superseded by the profiling interview.
-During the one-day development workshop, employees participate in various role plays and determine the focus of their future development (leadership, expertise or project).
+Above-standard-payscale employees with an outstanding track record are invited to take part in a profiling interview.
+This provides them with a development recommendation as they enter their specific development process.

-Alongside the cross-mentoring program, WACKER introduced an internal mentoring program in the period under review that is open to both male and female employees.
+Alongside the cross-mentoring program, WACKER offers an internal mentoring program that is open to both male and female employees.
 Here, executives act as mentors to young above-standard-payscale employees.
-The new program was well received in 2014 with six tandem mentoring relationships.